maxx-007/Report-on-Bombers-and-Related-Tools/README.md

     API Bombers: These tools target APIs by sending numerous requests to the endpoint, potentially leading to service degradation or downtime.

 Tool 1: XLR8_BOMBER
     Repository: XLR8_BOMBER
-    Description: This tool is an SMS bomber designed to flood a given phone number with numerous SMS messages.
+    Description: XLR8_BOMBER is an SMS bomber tool that automates the process of sending a high volume of SMS messages to a specific phone number.
+It leverages various SMS      gateways or services to send the messages.

+Features:

+    Simple command-line interface.
+    Option to specify the number of messages to be sent.
+    Customizable settings for message content.

 Installation: